shams48/campus-park-tracker/README.md

 A real-time campus parking availability system.
 Drivers see which lots are open, gate events update occupancy live, and an admin dashboard lets staff correct mistaken events.

-Built as a year-long university practical project (RTU, 6th semester).

 ## What it does

 - **Driver dashboard** — live lot status (Available / Near full / Full), free spaces, and a stepped-line chart of the last hour's occupancy.